ui/da-vinci/README.rst

     image.set(format='jpg', quality=85)
     image.save() # Creates a file logo.jpg

+    # Manipulating saturation, brightness, contrast and sharpness
+    # Accepts values range from -100 (decrease) to 100 (increase)
+    image.adjust(saturation=-100)
+    image.adjust(brightness=-75, contrast=50, sharpness=-20)

-If you need to do more extensive manipulation, an escape hatch to PIL is also available::
+If you need more extensive manipulation, an escape hatch to PIL is also available::

     image = image.from_file('a.jpg')